 Central Nova Tourist Association has agreed to staff the centre once it is complete.
 Until then staff are present during tidal bore time and the summer students have graciously agreed to help paint the new siding and trim.

-The Bay of Fundy Gateway Project (Starting Fall 2015)
+The Fundy Discovery Site Project (Starting Fall 2015)

 Now that the Palliser property is owned by the Municipality, time will be dedicated to creating a community vision and ultimately a master plan for how the site should be developed.
 Without getting into details, (that will come out of the process starting this Fall), Council has talked in general terms about what the redevelopment might entail.